 About the Author

 This article was written by Zeshan, an avid backpacker who knows what it’s like to carry a heavy load over long distances.
-He is also the founder of Hiking For Beginners, a website that provides tips and advice for those new to hiking.

 Do you have any tips and advice for this article on “How to Make a Backpack Lighter” or would like to add anything else?
 Please feel free to share your thoughts in the comment form below.